First Year Curriculum

 |Basic Legal Skills II||2|

 Contracts I & II: Introduction to basic contract liability, including study of offer and acceptance, consideration, assignments, beneficiaries, joint and several obligations, performance and breach, statute of frauds, illegality, and discharge.
-This course will focus on common law contract principles as well as contract formation and selected performance rules under Article II of the Uniform Commercial Code.
+This course will focus on common law contract principles as well as statutory law under Article II of the Uniform Commercial Code.

 Torts I & II: Study of civil wrongs, including assault, battery, false imprisonment, negligence, proximate cause, deceit, libel and slander, and trade and labor disputes.